 Students seeking Houston EMT training will only find 1 program inside the city limits, but there are several schools in the surrounding areas that have training options.
 This article covers the courses and fieldwork that EMT students are required to complete at 3 colleges.
 For additional insight into the educational options, a school stats table is included in addition to some details on a couple of other colleges in the area.

-- Situated less than 2 miles from downtown, Houston Community College has a certificate program that prepares students for EMT certification up to the intermediate level, as well as an associate degree.
+- Situated right in the middle of downtown, Houston Community College has a certificate program that prepares students for EMT and paramedic certification up to the intermediate level, as well as an associate degree.

 - At San Jacinto Community College in Pasadena, students can earn a Certificate of Technology or an associate degree for EMTs in the field while they train.
-The campus is located around 23 miles from central Houston.
+The campus is located around 15 miles from central Houston.

-- The intermediate EMT program at Alvin Community College allows students to qualify for basic certification while they work toward completing the higher-level program.
-The school is roughly 35 miles from Houston's downtown area.
+- The intermediate EMT programs at Alvin Community College allow students to qualify for basic and intermediate certification while they work toward completing the higher-level program.
+The school is roughly 25 miles from Houston's downtown area.

 Houston Community College

 To enroll in this program, students must have current healthcare provider CPR certification, hold a high school diploma or GED, provide immunization records and meet reading standards.
 A personal interview is also required, and after being accepted, students must provide a physical and health status report and proof of healthcare insurance and pass criminal background checks and drug screenings.

 This is a 2-semester program that includes 2 courses during the first semester, the successful completion of which will qualify a student to take the National Registry of Emergency Medical Technicians (NREMT) Basic exam.
 The second of these courses includes a clinical portion with a field internship and rotations throughout local hospitals.
 In the second semester, courses cover advanced EMT topics in areas including patient assessment, airway management and trauma management.